 As a result, well-managed investments (including super) can take advantage of volatility.

 Whether you consider yourself an investing pro or apprentice, if you have super, that money is being invested to fund your retirement.

-- Your super is a long-term investment and generally can only be accessed when you retire.
-For many, this means there should be enough time to recover from short-term movements.
-If you are nearing retirement, it’s worth reviewing your investment strategy and possibly moving to something with less market risk.
+With this in mind, it’s important to put market movements into context.
+Your super is a long-term investment and generally, is only accessed when you retire.
+For many, this means there should be enough time to account for downturns and recover from them.

 Risk vs return

 Investing can be a great way to grow your money and reach your financial goals.
 However, it’s important to understand that all investments carry a degree of risk.
 So, how can you balance risk vs return?

 An investment strategy is what guides your investment decisions.
 It is based on your future income or capital needs, how long you want to invest for, and how much risk you can live with.